-PSYC 6007/PS62G - Applied Psychology Practicum (3 Credits)
+PSYC6007 - Applied Psychology Practicum (3 Credits) (several)

 Working under the supervision of a setting supervisor and a faculty supervisor, students will gain practical experience in Applied Psychology, as well as enhancing the skills developed during the their first year.
 The course will bridge the gap between academic coursework and the knowledge, skills and emotional challenges that are inherent in the "real world" of Psychologists.
 Students are expected to spend at least 2 days per week at their practicum site.
-In addition, students will meet weekly with the practicum coordinator and practicum supervisor to prepare for and discuss problems, progress and make presentations related to their sites.
+In addition, students will meet weekly with the practicum coordinator and their practicum supervisor to prepare for and discuss problems and progress at their sites.

-PSYC 6009/PS63F - Self and Social Theory in the Caribbean (3 Credits)
+PSYC6009 - Self and Social Theory in the Caribbean (3 Credits) (currently taught by Ms. Sophia Morgan)

 This course attempts to identify the variety of narratives of the self and the ways that these have been inserted and positioned in Caribbean social thought.
-It looks at some of the extratheoretical factors affecting this positioning and points to the limits and opportunities offered for understanding by the positioning.
+It looks at some of the extratheoretical factors affecting this positioning and points to the limits and opportunities offered for understanding by this positioning.